Jeremain Lens: PSV

 On 21 May 2010, PSV contracted Lens for four years, swapping Dirk Marcellis as part of the deal.
 Lens was given the number 9 shirt, and his first year at the club was a successful one for the player.
 He was moved from a central position to the flanks, being more utilised on both wings or working behind strikers as a second striker.
 He struggled to score in first few matches, but eventually became used to the new position.
-He reached the Europa League quarter-finals with the team, scoring 3 goals in 11 appearances, and reached 10 Eredivisie goals in 33 appearances, while the Eindhoven-based team only finished in third place, despite being the table leaders for the most of the 2010–11 season.
+He reached the Europa League quarter-finals with the team, scoring 3 goals in 11 appearances, and reached 10 Eredivisie goals in 33 appearances, while the Eindhoven-based team only finished in third place, despite being the table leaders for most of the 2010–11 season.

 At the beginning of the 2011–12 season, Lens' jersey number was changed to number 11, which was free since the departure of Nordin Amrabat to Kayserispor in January 2011.
 On 6 November 2011, Lens came in from the bench against Heracles and scored a hat-trick, his first for the club.